racktivity/www-racktivity/www.racktivity.com/content/home/intro_slider_box.md

 slider1_pic= "images/slider1.jpg"
-slider1_text1 = "Racktivity animated data center floor plan" slider1_text2 = "Want to find out where the Racktivity products go in your data center?! ..
+slider1_text1 = "Racktivity TEST animated data center floor plan" slider1_text2 = "Want to find out where the Racktivity products go in your data center?! ..
 Check out our data center floor plane and find out." slider1_text3 = "LEARN ABOUT OUR NEW MOBILE APP" slider1_button = "WATCH A DEMO"